 Each individual client’s program will be designed using VB-MAPP and ABLLS as assessment tools.

 The ABA program at The Village can be home based or centre based.
-The Instructor therapists are responsible for executing individualized programs designed by Senior Therapists and Directors.
+The Instructor therapists are responsible for executing individualized programs designed by BCBAs and Senior Therapists.

 Intensive Behavioural Intervention (IBI)

 Our Intensive Behavioural Intervention (IBI) program will be taught using the methods above and should include 20 or more hours per week of therapy.